Blankscreen-exe/docker-practice/002. run and connect to a Postgres instance/README.md

 # Run and connect to a postgres DB instance

 I have established a postgres database instance withing a docker container and have accessed it using a simple python script.
-For now I am just printing the version(and other detials) of the database, but you are able to run full fledged queries.
+For now I am just printing the version(and other details) of the database, but you are able to run full fledged queries.

 ## How To Use It?